This post has been updated from its original.

 Mistake #3: Offering Foods that are Too Healthy

-I believe all babies should receive real, natural, unadulterated foods of all flavors, with an emphasis on food introduction and lots of food exposure.
+I believe all babies should receive real, natural, unadulterated foods of all flavors, with an emphasis on food introduction and lots of food variety and exposure.

-But I see a trend that emphasizes fruits, vegetables and whole grains.
-This can become a problem because babies have limited stomach capacity, and these foods are filling.
+But I see a trend in baby feeding that emphasizes fruits, vegetables and whole grains.
+This can become a problem because babies have limited stomach capacity, as these foods are filling.

-They also tend to be low in fat, which is an important nutrient for babies.
-Certainly babies need these foods, but they also need meat (or non-meat substitutes such as beans), fortified cereal, healthy fats and dairy (or fortified non-dairy) sources.
+Certainly babies need these healthy foods, but they also need meat (or non-meat substitutes such as beans), fortified cereal, healthy fats and dairy (or fortified non-dairy) sources.

 Case in Point:

-Once Josh’s mom understood that babies needed a good amount of fat daily and where and how to get it, she was able to plan more appropriate meals for him.
+Once Josh’s mom understood that babies need a good amount of fat daily and where and how to get it, she was able to plan more appropriate meals for him.

 Mistake #4: Allowing Bites or Gulps of Adult Foods